praveen23-py/A-B-testing-for-website-theme/README.md

 * Statistical Testing: Conducted a z-test for proportions to determine the statistical significance of the results.
 * Visualization: Visualized the data using plotly to clearly show differences in user engagement between the two themes.
   Data Collection
+## Data collection
-## Data was gathered from real-time website traffic split between the two themes over a two-week period.
+* - Data was gathered from real-time website traffic split between the two themes over a two-week period.
 Metrics collected included:

 * Session time
 * Bounce rate